Ray-jco/Ray-jco/README.md

   I am a computer science student from the Uk.
 Here's some info about me!
 - 👀 I’m interested in Web Development and Graphic Design.
-- 🌱 I’m currently learning C# and CSS.
+- 🌱 I’m currently learning JS, CSS + HTML and 3D graphics
+- I am working on my portfolio website and a pokémon counter-move guide.
 I am looking for new ways to develop my programming skills!
 - 📫 How to reach me:
  email: cojullian@yahoo.com